GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 Tests are a **really, really important** part of our development.
 Internally, **we use TDD** and **tests are an implicit requirement for every single task**.

+> TDD it's not about just changing the order of write-code vs write-test, it about changing how we code.
+It works by forcing us to think "how are we gonna test this?" before thinking "how are we gonna make this work?".
+So writing the test JUST after you wrote the code it's not a little difference, it's a big difference and it's not even close to doing TDD.
+TDD is not always the best way to develop something, sometimes you just want to write an experiment to discover or research something, and this is fine.
+Just don't lie to yourself that you are doing TDD when you're obviously not.
+We can have a heated discussion about it here: https://twitter.com/nevemartins/status/1540721717718286338

 Here's some good resources to understand tests / TDD:

 - [The 3 Types of Unit Test in TDD](https://www.youtube.com/watch?v=W40mpZP9xQQ)